litepresence/extinction-event/README.md

 **GATHER HARDWARE**

-This stack is heavy on read/write, ram, and cpu.
+This stack is heavy on ssd read/write, needs 4 gig ram, and cpu speed = backtest speed; recommendations:
-You could print every matrix it handles if you wish to understand why.

 - SSD SOLID STATE DRIVE of any size; 120GB drives are $20; plenty good.
 - *DO NOT* install exinction-event on a spinning platter HDD
-- 4 GB RAM for full stack, 8 recommended
+- 4 GB RAM for full stack, 8 preferred
-- CPU speed amounts to backtest speed, I run AMD 7950
+- moderate to high end desktop CPU, I run AMD 7950
 - Gold/Platinum power as this is your 24/7 crypto-on-the-line botscript machine
 - I run FM2+ milspec/ultra durable boards from ASUS or GIGABYTE

 **INSTALL LINUX OS**

-Any debian or ubuntu should do.
+Any debian/ubuntu should do.
 The stack is NOT Mac or Windows compliant.
 I am running Cinnamon Mint 19.04, learn more:

     https://linuxmint.com/

+extinction-event should be compliant with other linux distros, installation may vary.

 **UPDATE APT-GET**

     $ sudo apt-get update

-**INSTALL PYTHON 3.7+**
+**INSTALL PYTHON 3.6+**

 I used this writeup: